-This is the ability to accurately relate an auditory sound with a visual symbol.
+Auditory visual integration is the ability to accurately relate an auditory sound with a visual symbol.
 This is a beginning reading skill in the areas of phonemic awareness and phonics.
 This is crucial for younger students as they associate different sounds to their specific letter combinations.

-Auditory-closure in relation to spelling is the ability to combine sounds that are presented orally to make words.
+Auditory closure in relation to spelling words is the ability to combine sounds that are presented orally to make words.
 For instance, when given the individual sounds: /c/, /a/, and /t/; auditory closure is the ability to bring those individual sounds together to make the word /cat/.
 It is also the ability to fill in the missing piece of a word.
 For example, if I were to say po _a to, you would be able to fill in the missing /t/ and say /potato/.

 At-Home and Online Spelling Program with Phonics